Amblizer/CS-61A-Structure-and-Interpretation-of-Computer-Programs/ComposingPrograms.md

         - more reliable to compose
         - simpler to test
         - essential for concurrent programs

+    > If Python reaches the end of the function body without executing a return statement, it will automatically return None.

 >_The Zen of Python_ by Tim Peters
 >